 A managed service provider or an MSP proactively manages IT systems for organizations even as preventing any downtime or security issues.
-Partnering with an MSP brings optimized productivity and effectiveness to organizations.
+Partnering with an Managed Service Provider brings optimized productivity and effectiveness to organizations.
 While managed services open doors for organizations to specific skills and capabilities, they allow them to rapidly scale up and scale down their infrastructure based on requirements.
 Leading MSPs understand the current requirement of organizations and help them bridge the gaps while mitigating challenges.

 MSP – Past and Present

 Before MSPs, the break/fix model was followed by organizations for addressing problems while iterating the budgets according to situations.
-With the evolution of the IT industry and the rise of cloud computing, the demand for IT outsourcing grew aggressively.
+With the evolution of the IT industry and the rise of cloud computing, the demand for IT (information technology) outsourcing grew aggressively.
 This pushed organizations to search for a solution that offers continuous support and monitoring of their infrastructure.

 Evolution of MSPs has seen many shifts over the past few years, ranging from best practices and third parties to becoming a model of choice for organizations.
 The upward spiral of digital adoption and proliferation of the internet has changed customer preferences.
 This in turn is intensifying the competition among organizations through immersive and enhanced customer experience.
 Furthermore, organizations are increasingly focusing on continuous improvement to achieve seamless customer satisfaction.